Akiwacky/Over-Sampling-Metrics-Evaluation-/README.md

-# SMOTE-Analysis-Metrics-Evaluation-
+# Over-Sampling-Metrics-Evaluation-
-SMOTE Analysis with Classification Metrics Evaluation
+Over-Sampling Analysis with Classification Metrics Evaluation
 ## Analysis of over sampling when evaluating Logistic Regression with the following metrics

 * Confusion Matrix